2017 Prediction: Queen Elizabeth Retires And ‘The Crown’ Season 2 Gives Her A Nod

 For example, one story stated that Queen Elizabeth was attempting to record her annual Christmas message with the BBC, and started saying things other people worried would start controversy or a scandal.
 Allegedly, there was an insider on the scene that claimed that her son, Prince Charles, was attempting to control her because she was saying scandalous things, and this was referred to as “house arrest.”

-Regardless, allegations from unnamed insiders is hardly “the truth,” and there are no official statements saying that Queen Elizabeth is being forced off the throne because she is saying shocking things.
+Regardless, allegations from unnamed insiders are hardly “the truth,” and there are no official statements saying that Queen Elizabeth is being forced off the throne because she is saying shocking things.

 Instead, Queen Elizabeth captured the nation with her 2016 Christmas message about everyone doing “small things” to fix the problems of the world, and it was viewed by over 8 million people, according to Telegraph.